 The courses are on the Safari hotel complex in Sa Coma just a few minutes from Cala Bona.
 They are free for hotel guests, but visitors are welcome and the courses are open from May to October.

 You can access the course on Carrer del Savinar, which is at the rear of the hotel complex.
 You can also follow the path by the side of the Eroski supermarket and you will find your way from there.

 A few minutes in a taxi to the south of Cala Bona is the Safari Zoo by Sa Coma.
 It is based on a Safari theme and is located in the countryside in unique scenery that feels very similar to the savannahs of Africa.

 It’s possible to drive the 3km/2miles long Safari in your own car or to use the Safari train.
-You can expect to see animals such as, zebras, rhinoceroses, giraffe, gnus, gazelles, cheeky monkeys and other exotic creatures.
+You can expect to see animals such as zebras, rhinoceroses, giraffes, gnus, gazelles, cheeky monkeys, and other exotic creatures.

 There are numerous playgrounds for children and there is also a restaurant.

-Caves of Drach are the most famous set of caves on Mallorca and well worth a visit.
+These are the most famous set of caves in Mallorca and well worth a visit.
 The caves are outstanding with a lot to see.
 There is a fairly even footpath which is approximately 1 km in length.
 It takes visitors to a subterranean lake where there is a boat ride and a music and lighting show.
-The opening times in winter are 10:45am to 12:00 noon and summer 10am to 5pm.
+The opening times in winter are 10:45 am to 12:00 noon and summer 10 am to 5 pm.

-Caves of Hams these aren’t as famous or as large as the caves of Drach but equally worth a visit as they are spectacular inside.
+These aren’t as famous or as large as the caves of Drach but equally worth a visit as they are spectacular inside.
 There is a subterranean lake with boats and a music and lighting show.
 The name refers to the shape of the many spikes appearing as fishhooks.
-Opening times in winter are 10:30am to 5:30pm and in summer 10am to 6pm.
+Opening times in winter are 10:30 am to 5:30 pm and in summer 10 am to 6 pm.